 The first-person shooter Overwatch 2 is the new talk in the town.
-It has taken the gaming community by storm.
 The game has a variety of heroes for players to choose from.
 Introducing these players to the heroes and guiding them about their PlayStyle is a hard task, but we’re more than willing to take on it.
 Pharah is one of those heroes who are always in demand due to her unique gameplay in Overwatch 1 & 2.
 So let’s get started with it.

 Pharah In Overwatch 2

 When it comes to Pharah, she is one of the Damage Heroes in the game.
 Her main role in the team is to shoot rockets from the sky.
 With that, she overwhelms enemies with a non-stop barrage of rockets.
 If used properly, Pharah can become a threat for enemies to worry about.